 Here are a couple of examples:

 For casual gatherings or get-togethers, you can add a bomber jacket over a t-shirt and jeans, a dressier alternative would be chinos or casual trousers.
-For summers, a t-shirt would be perfect, while in winters a sweatshirt, turtleneck or hoodie can work great.
+For summers, a t-shirt would be perfect, while in winters a sweatshirt or hoodie can work great.
+You can also style a turtleneck with it.
 For footwear, sneakers being a natural choice would work well with practically any kind of bomber jacket.

 Furthermore, for smart casual dos, a bomber jacket may not be everyone’s ‘go to’ for dressing up a little, which would be a shame.
 Bomber jackets actually work well in smart casual situations although you would be required to add a little tact and edit before heading out the door.